darryk10/opslevel-mcp/README.md

    1. Homebrew - `brew install opslevel/tap/opslevel-mcp`
    2. Docker - `docker pull public.ecr.aws/opslevel/mcp:latest`
       You can also used a pinned version [check out the gallery for the available tags](https://gallery.ecr.aws/opslevel/mcp)
-   3. Manual - Visit our [Github releases page](https://github.com/OpsLevel/opslevel-mcp/releases) and download the binary for your operating system.
+   3. Manual - Visit our [GitHub releases page](https://github.com/OpsLevel/opslevel-mcp/releases) and download the binary for your operating system.
-2. You will need an [API Token](https://app.opslevel.com/api_tokens) to authorize the MCP Server to talk to your account via an environment variable
+2. You will need an [API Token](https://app.opslevel.com/api_tokens) to authorize the MCP Server to talk to your account via an environment variable.
 3. Setup MCP configuration for the AI tool of your choice.

 ## Claude